Top Cheapest Food Delivery App in 2026

 DoorDash is a leading on-demand delivery platform connecting consumers with local merchants.
 Its 2023 Community Impact Report highlighted that 88% of users value the platform for flexibility, 70% of merchants report increased profits, and nearly 1 in 5 independent merchants say their business wouldn’t exist without it.

 DoorDash has become a go-to platform for restaurants looking to expand their reach.
-Understanding how its commission structure works is key for evaluating its cost-effectiveness.
+Understanding how its commission structure works is key to evaluating its cost-effectiveness.

 Commission Fees (DoorDash Marketplace)